 b. involves only Lehigh students, faculty, or staff,

-may resume without masking, physical distancing, cleaning, or screening requirements in accordance with the current campus status.
+may resume without physical distancing, cleaning, or screening requirements in accordance with the current campus status.
+Masks are required in all indoor spaces, including labs, regardless of vaccination status.
 No supplemental materials must be submitted to the IRB or shared with research participants.

 - Limited supplemental COVID-19 materials required: